Beasty002/Js-Mini-Projects-Component/readme.md

 # JavaScript Mini Projects

 This repository contains a collection of small, reusable components and mini projects built with JavaScript, HTML, and CSS.
 Each project focuses on a specific feature commonly used in web development.
-Feel free to explore, learn, and use these components in your own projects.

 ## Projects

 1. **Image Carousel/Slideshow**